Country-by-Country Reporting in United Arab Emirates

 Country-by-Country Reporting

-Country-by-Country Reporting (CbCR) is a requirement established by the Organization for Economic Cooperation and Development (OECD) under Action 13 of the Base Erosion and Profit Shifting (BEPS) initiative.
+Country-by-country reporting (CbCR) is a requirement established by the Organization for Economic Cooperation and Development (OECD) under Action 13 of the Base Erosion and Profit Shifting (BEPS) initiative.
 This regulation was initially implemented in the United Arab Emirates in 2019 through Cabinet Resolution No. 32 of 2019, which has now been replaced by Cabinet Resolution No. 44 of 2020 and will remain in effect.

 According to the Country-by-Country Reporting in UAE (CbCR) regulation, large Multinational Groups of Enterprises (MNEs) operating in the UAE are obligated to submit a CBC report to the competent authorities at the conclusion of each financial year.